RAGHUMATAPITA/2024HIRunNtupleTest/README.md

 cmsRun run_PbPb_cfg.py sample="Data_MiniAOD" n=100 usePixelTrks=False runOverStreams=False >& OutPut.txt &

 ***For doing control plots run***
+Somehow, these macro are not working in CMSSW_14_1_X.

+One can run this macro in CMSSW_13_X_X.
+You can use CMSSW_13_2_10 or 13_2_5_pacth1.

-Use the output file produced from cmsRun as input file
+Use the output file produced from cmsRun as input file to the following macro which can be found inside HITrackingStudies/HITrackingStudies/test/plottingMacro

 root -l -b -q macro_control_plots_OneSample.C